2/22/2024

 Executive Vice President and Chief Financial Officer

-Well, to your point, we get a nice benefit in 2024 from both the acquisition of Palette and from the exit from the MSA.
+Well, to your point, we get a nice benefit in 2024 from both the acquisition of Paulette and from the exit from the MSA.
 So those are both accretive gross margin.
-What I would say is that we've got a number of headwinds, as Liam had mentioned, inflation is still higher than it had been pre pandemic.
-And if you look at the total of our favorable pricing savings from manufacturing cost improvement, savings from footprint programs, they're able to offset those inflationary pressures as well as some capitalized balances that are on the balance sheet and roll out in the P&L in 2024.
+What I would say is that we've got a number of headwinds.
+As Liam had mentioned, inflation is still higher than it had been pre-pandemic.
+And if you look at the total of our Favorable pricing, savings from manufacturing cost improvements, savings from footprint programs.
+They're able to offset those inflationary pressures as well as some capitalized balances that are on the balance sheet and roll out in the P&L in 2024.
 So those are kind of a wash.
 In addition to the inflation headwinds, we're also experiencing a modest adverse impact from foreign exchange.

 speaker